Skip to main content

 }

-You should now have IDE typings and completion for remote calls into the things interface.
+You should now have IDE typings and completion for Things.